What is Counseling?

 Even though the state’s population has fallen in recent years, it’s still home to several of the largest names in business such as United, State Farm, Walgreens, Sears, and Boeing - all of which do business all over the United States.
 Despite the fact that many other industries have primacy in the state, counseling is by no means ignored.

+To ensure that counselors have all of the knowledge and skills needed to do their jobs well, Illinois has a certification board for those looking for counseling certification in a variety of specializations.
 This is the Illinois Certification Board (ICB), which certifies counselors for substance abuse counselors and the Illinois Department of Financial and Professional Regulation IDFPR, which provides licenses and renews the licenses of counselors throughout the state.
 These boards require that all counselors abide by a code of ethics.
 They also require counselors in the state to comply with certain procedures regarding any alleged violations of the Code of Ethics.

-Associate Degree in Counseling (AS)
+Online Associate (AS)

 Undergraduate students looking at the best counseling colleges in Illinois do so because they want to help others understand how their mind’s processes may affect how they behave, think, and even react to events around them.
 At this level, students may find online counseling programs that can allow them to reach a successful completion of their degree program.